bhimebau/arduinonightlight/example_5.md

 ## Overview

 Create a nightlight by linking the led output to the value of the light sensor.
-Determine a threshold for the light sensor and enble the LED when the room is dark and disable the LED when the room has adequate light.
+Determine a threshold for the light sensor and enable the LED when the room is dark and disable the LED when the room has adequate light.
 Additionally, print the word "DAY" on the terminal one time on the transition to day and the word "NIGHT" one time on the transition to night.

-In this example, the code that goes in the loop has been purposly ommitted.
+In this example, the code that goes in the loop has been purposly omitted.
 This will provide you with an opportunity to create a custom solution.

 ## Hardware Setup